-Morgan designed the game to be a combination of basketball, baseball, tennis, and handball.
-The game’s popularity promptly took off.
-Though the game’s rules and setting have changed slightly over the years (the original net was only 6.5 feet high!), volleyball remains one of the most popular sports programs at the YMCA and throughout the world.
+After observing the game in play, Springfield College Professor Alfred Halstead stated that while the game was a masterpiece it should be renamed "volleyball" since the object of the game was to volley a ball back and forth over a net.
+With a more accurate name and rules to follow, the game’s popularity promptly took off.
+Though the game’s rules and setting have changed slightly over the years (the original net was only 6.5 feet high!), volleyball remains one of the most popular sports programs at the YMCA and is now estimated to be played by over 800 million people throughout the world.

 Volleyball is a team game that requires communication and teamwork while developing positive, social interaction and a love for physical activity and fitness.
 The YMCA of San Diego County offers leagues for youth and adults, as well as instructional clinics for kids.